 Baptism is like a wedding ring.
 We put on a wedding ring as a symbol of our commitment and devotion.
 In the same way, baptism is a picture of devotion and commitment to Christ.
 A wedding ring reminds us and tells others that we belong to someone special.
 In the same way, baptism reminds us and others that we are devoted to Christ and belong to Him.

-Interested in baptism?
-What to tlak to someone more about this?
-Fill out the form beneath!
+Are you Interested in baptism?
+Would you like to speak to a Pastor about being baptized?
+Fill out the form below!